Zoom Interview Tips

 Because we have done hundreds of virtual interviews since COVID-19, we will go over all the “do not’s” we have seen for Zoom interviews!
-If you are going on a Zoom interview, here are the best tips for you to prepare adequately!
+If you are going on a Zoom interview, here are the best tips for you to prepare for a Zoom Interview!
 If you haven’t seen our YouTube video yet, check out our page!
+These Zoom interview tips are important to follow.

 Make Sure to Test Your Video Platform Before Going on for an Interview.